-The accredited member institution going through the self-assessment process guided by the European Agency for Higher Education & Accreditation standards will learn how to further enhance its educational quality, how to improve its internal and administrative processes, and how to optimize its overall outcome.
+1. Improvement: The accredited member institution going through the self-assessment process guided by the EAHEA standards will learn how to further enhance its educational quality, how to improve its internal and administrative processes, and how to optimize its overall outcome.

-Each European Agency for Higher Education & Accreditation accredited member institution will receive an accreditation certificate.
+2. Recognition: Each EAHEA accredited member institution will receive an accreditation certificate.
 This status may be permanently checked by any third party at the EAHEA website.

-The European Agency for Higher Education & Accreditation will promote its accredited members through the internet and will forward any request to the appropriate institution.
-The European Agency for Higher Education & Accreditation will finally reinforce the decision process of some potential students by emailing verification of the accreditation status of its members to any questioner.
+3. Promotion: The EAHEA will promote its accredited members through the internet and will forward any request to the appropriate institution.
+The EAHEA will finally reinforce the decision process of some potential students by emailing verification of the accreditation status of its members to any questioner.

-The European Agency for Higher Education & Accreditation accreditation does not only provide a warranty of academic quality, educational integrity, and administrative responsibility of the accredited institutions but also ensures continuous quality monitoring and feedback.
+5. Quality Control: The EAHEA accreditation does not only provide a warranty of academic quality, educational integrity, and administrative responsibility of the accredited institutions but also ensures continuous quality monitoring and feedback.
 The EAHEA welcomes complaints, suggestions, and comments related to any member institution.
 These comments may provide useful and quick feedback to the institution about any academic or marketing actions it conducts.
 Comments are also efficient to help the institution in detecting problems as well as to monitor that EAHEA standards are respected.

-The European Agency for Higher Education & Accreditation may intervene in several ways in the resolution of conflict within the different layers of the accredited institution.
+6. Conflict Resolution: The EAHEA may intervene in several ways in the resolution of conflict within the different layers of the accredited institution.
 The EAHEA may arbitrate disputes between members and/or students.
 The EAHEA may guide and support the institution during periods of serious difficulty, potential liability, insecurity of continuation, and even possible shut down.
-The European Agency for Higher Education & Accreditation advice will be always aimed to preserve student welfare.
+The EAHEA advice will be always aimed to preserve student welfare.